spear-sim/spear/examples/mujoco_interop/README.md

 python run.py --mjcf_file path/to/spear-pipeline/apartment_0000/mujoco_scene/main.mjcf
 ```

 This will launch an interactive MuJoCo viewer and a SPEAR rendering window.
-The positions of the chairs in the MuJoCo simulation will be synchronized in real-time with SPEAR.
+The poses of the chairs in the MuJoCo simulation will be synchronized in real-time with SPEAR.